angular/angular/aio/content/cookbook/ajs-quick-reference.md

 AngularJS to Angular Quick Reference

 @intro
-Learn how AngularJS concepts and techniques map to Angular
+Learn how AngularJS concepts and techniques map to Angular.

 @description